Postwar

 2010 – Affordable Care Act, otherwise known as Obamacare, was signed into law.
 Contrary to what many believe, Obamacare was not universal healthcare nor did it move America towards a universal system.
 It was a system that mainly benefited the private health providers and insurance companies and their bottom lines.

-2011 – Arab Spring.
-Attempts to democratize the Middle-East through revolution.
+2011 – Arab Spring attempted to democratize the Middle-East through revolutions.

 2011 – Libya falls.
 Led by Obama and the French leader Sarkozy, a Jew.
-Libya, a highly conservative country, was one of the only nations in the world that was not indebted to the Jewish bankers and actually had a balanced budget.
-Qaddafi was well liked by his people and had access to high quality healthcare.
+Libya, a highly conservative country, was one of the only nations in the world that was not indebted to the Jewish bankers.
+In addition they were one of the only countries that had a balanced budget.
+Qaddafi was well liked by his people and they had access to free high quality healthcare.

-2011 – Brown v.
-Entertainment Merchants Association.
+2011 – Brown vs Entertainment Merchants Association.
 This Supreme Court decision ruled that restricting sales of video games to minors without parental supervision was a violation of the First Amendment.

 2013 – Black Lives Matter forms in wake of the shooting of black teen Trayvon Martin.